fg-research/website/docs/_sources/blog/product/index.rst.txt

     .. _lstm-ad-ecg-anomaly-detection-include:

     Anomaly detection in Electrocardiogram (ECG) signals is crucial for early diagnosis and treatment of cardiovascular diseases.
-Machine learning algorithms can automate the process of ECG analysis, reducing the need for manual inspection by healthcare professionals...
+With the development of wearable ECG sensors, it has become possible to monitor a patient's heart condition continuously and in real time...

     .. grid:: 2
         :margin: 0 3 auto auto